-Reps Minority Caucus calls for patriotism at Eid-el-Kabir
+Reps minority caucus calls for patriotism at Eid-el-Kabir

 By Tordue Salem

-The Minority Caucus in the House of Representatives has joined the Muslim faithful and the rest of Nigerians on the occasion of the Eid-el Kabir celebration.
+The Minority Caucus in the House of Representatives has joined Muslim faithfuls and the rest of Nigerians on the occasion of Eid-el-Kabir celebration.

 The caucus also urged leaders across the board, “to use the occasion to shed all selfish and narrow-minded interests and commit to a life of patriotism and selflessness for the good and welfare of all”.